srcML/srcML/BUILD.md

 #### macOX

-##### Packages Required

-* antlr2
-* boost
-* cmake

-For srcML documentation generation:

-* man2html
-* ronn
-* doxygen

-Additional packages that may not needed, but are recommended (for timing etc.):

-* coreutils
-* gnu-sed
-* gnu-time

-Distribution of dmg/pkg:

-* pkgbuild

-##### Notes
+The main packages required may be installed via brew:

+    `brew install antlr2 boost cmake`

-* The srcML client requires LibArchive with a version >= 3.
-OS X and macOS includes a version < 3.
+The srcML client requires at least LibArchive 3. macOX includes version 2.8.
 Because of this, LibArchive is statically linked into the client.
-There are two sources:
+There are two options

+* Use brew to install a more recent version:

-    * Install the libarchive that is part of brew, `brew install libarchive`
+    `brew install libarchive`

 * Download and build LibArchive in a directory `libarchive` parallel to the source directory, typically ~/libarchive

+To generate srcML documentation:

+    `brew install man2html doxygen`

+Additional packages that may not needed, but are recommended (for timing etc.):

+    `brew install coreutils gnu-sed gnu-time`

 #### Linux Builds